 The goal of initial outreach is to initiate a conversation.
 It is far easier to get someone to talk to you than it is to keep a discussion continuing.
-In order to do so, you must show that you have something to say that is worth hearing or talking about.
+In order to keep a conversation going, you must show that you have something to say that is worth hearing or talking about.

-We recommend having or making something that is worth looking at (in the eyes of your prospects) and then giving it out free of charge.
+We recommend creating something of value (in the eyes of your prospects) and then giving it out free of charge.
 Here are a few suggestions of what may be your offer:

-Consult: Service businesses could give a free consult or audit to demonstrate to a company how they can gain from what you do.
+Consult: Service businesses could give a free consultation or audit to demonstrate to the prospective customers how they can gain from what they offer.

-Content Exchange: As a result of reaching out to the people we want to utilize LeadFuze, we’ve done numerous guest posts.
+Content Exchange: As part of our efforts to reach out to the people we identified as perfect users of LeadFuze, we’ve done numerous guest blog posts.